timklapdor/heart-soul-machine/src/blog/2026-08-professional-toolkit.md

 tags:
 location:
 coverImage:
 summary: Can you just roll up your tools and leave any more?
-Soe thopughts on the nature of labour and higher education.
+Some thoughts on the nature of labour and higher education.
 commentId:
 url:
 ---